Intervention

 You have therefore told the child four times that they are getting special time.

 During special time, the child may choose to do anything that is reasonable.
 They may want to watch a video with you, or make a cake for instance.
 Do not teach, simply watch the child, helping if they request it, but never offering help.
 The adult watches the child, and every so often sums up what the child is doing with praise for the skills shown.
-For instance 'I love the way you cuddle me'; 'I love the way you are mixing that cake mix'.
+For instance 'It feels lovely when you cuddle me'; 'I love how carefully you are mixing that cake mix'.
 This shows that the adult is paying attention.
 The analogy usually used is bathing the child in a warm bath of positive attention.

 Do this every day.